LAMPEngineer/SOLID-PHP-8-4/4_ISP/README.md

 ## In an easy way to understand
-Imagine a single "universal" remote for your entire house that controls your TV, lights, sound system, and even the microwave.
-You only want to control your lights, but the remote still has buttons for cooking and brewing coffee, which are irrelevant and confusing for your goal.
+Imagine a single "universal" remote for our entire house that controls our TV, lights, sound system, and even the microwave.
+We only want to control our lights, but the remote still has buttons for cooking and brewing coffee, which are irrelevant and confusing for our goal.

-A better design would be to have a separate, small remote for your TV, a different one for your lights, and another for your music system.
-Each remote has only the buttons you need for its specific device, making it much simpler and more efficient.
+A better design would be to have a separate, small remote for our TV, a different one for our lights, and another for our music system.
+Each remote has only the buttons we need for its specific device, making it much simpler and more efficient.

 ## Real World Code Demo
-Imagine you have a single, large interface called `Worker` with methods for all kind of tasks: `work`, `manageProject`, `writeCode`.
+Imagine we have a single, large interface called `Worker` with methods for all kind of tasks: `work`, `manageProject`, `writeCode`.

 Now, let's say we have two types of workers: a `Developer` and `Manager`.